MarinkoBa/Hate-Speech-Classification/README.md

-### Planning State:
-We have started with the downloading and processing of our data.
+Following you find the current state of the project ordered by the timeline in which the individual steps where implemented.

+We have so far checked the data set from our proposal, however since we have noticed (see diagram in Data Analysis Section) that a lot of tweets are missing we have decided to look for additional data sets and so far have found two more that could potentially be useful (see Data Analysis Section for further details on these).
+For now we will be using the labels hateful and not-hateful (binary classification) and we plan to divide it into sub-categories if we find enough data.
+Thus, we will decide which labels could be summarized together, for more details see Data Analysis.

-#### Done:
+#### Timeline

+![Timeline](/src/data/timeline.png)

-##### Twitter API
+#### Twitter API
 - find Python library to work with Twitter API &rightarrow; [Tweepy](https://www.tweepy.org/ "Tweepy home")
 - create credentials on Twitter developer portal to use the API
 - become familiar to retrieve tweets by using library
 - program python modul to receive data from the API

-##### Collect labeled data sets
-- find existing labeled data sets
-- check if data is useful
-- how can different data sets combined
-- program modul to read data sets (csv -files)
-- split data into training / test set

-We have so far checked the data set from our proposal, however since we have noticed (see diagram in Data Analysis Section) that a lot of tweets are missing we have decided to look for additional data sets and so far have found two more that could potentially be useful (see Data Analysis Section for further details on these).
-For now we will be using the labels hateful and not-hateful (binary classification) and we plan to divide it into sub-categories if we find enough data.
-Thus, we will decide which labels could be summarized together, for more details see Data Analysis.

-### Future Planning

-#### Timeline:

-![Timeline](/src/data/timeline.png)

 #### Collect labeled data sets (12/27/2020) (mainly responsible: Marinko Balikic, Sarah Bopp)
 - find existing labeled data sets